CIS565-Fall-2015/Project3-CUDA-Path-Tracer/README.md

 ### Stream Compaction: Compaction vs. No Compaction

 ![](img/Project 3 Analysis 3.png "Trace Execution Time at Trace Depth for an Open Scene (Compaction vs. No Compaction")
 ![](img/Project 3 Analysis 4.png "Trace Execution Time at Trace Depth for a Close Scene (Compaction vs. No Compaction")

+These above two charts compare the execution time of a trace across all remaining rays when stream compaction is enabled and disabled.
+In the case where stream compaction is disabled, in the ray bounce function itself I check, after it has already been launched, if it has been terminated, and then return.
+This stops the tracer from incorrectly calculating more bounces after the ray has been terminated, but keeps the overhead of the kernel launches that we are trying to avoid through compaction.

 ## Interactive Controls